BelindaJZhang/rag_based_chatbot/README.md

 - a notebook chat UI for interactive testing

 Together, these components form a **complete RAG system** that is deployable, explainable, and production-inspired — far beyond a standard course assignment.
+It demonstrates how to build a practical, explainable, and fully local RAG pipeline that could be deployed in a real e-commerce setting.

 ## Project Architecture